 As discussed further in Note 3 to our consolidated financial statements in this Report, on March 12, 2024 we entered into a stock purchase agreement to acquire all of the outstanding capital shares of Alfamation, a leading global provider of state-of-the-art test and measurement solutions for the automotive, life sciences and specialty consumer electronics markets.
 Alfamation was founded in 1991 and is headquartered in Milan, Italy.
 Alfamation also has a small sales and service subsidiary based in Suzhou City, China.
 Alfamation is included in our Electronic Test operating segment.
 The aggregate purchase price was approximately EUR 20 million comprised of EUR 18 million in cash, or \$19.0 million, and 187,432 shares of our common stock valued at \$2.1 million based on the closing price of our stock on the date of acquisition.
 The cash portion of the purchase price is subject to customary working capital adjustments.
-We currently expect this to result in an additional payment of EUR 542,000, or \$593,000 for assets delivered at closing in excess of agreed upon thresholds.
-On the closing date, this equated to a total purchase price of approximately \$22.4 million.
-The liabilities assumed in connection with the acquisition included debt of approximately EUR 8.6 million, or \$9.4 million.
+This resulted in an additional payment of EUR 129,000, or \$141,000 for assets delivered at closing in excess of agreed upon thresholds.
+This equates to a total purchase price of approximately \$21.9 million.
+The liabilities assumed in connection with the acquisition included debt of approximately EUR 10.3 million, or \$11.3 million.
 The debt assumed is discussed further in Note 10 to our consolidated financial statements in this Report.